 The course has an interdisciplinary approach and is a combination of lectures, coaching and individual guidance by (grand) masters in gerontechnology.
 The course is open for students working in any field of aging and technology.

-dr.ir.
+Dr.ir.
 Emelieke Huisman, postdoctoral researcher and senior lecturer research group Technology for healthcare innovations, coordinator of the course Health and Technology and a background in building engineering.

-prof.dr.
+Prof.dr.
 Helianthe Kort, Holder faculty chair Technology for healthcare innovations and full professor Building Healthy Environments for Future Users at Eindhoven University of Technology.
 President of the International Society for Gerontechnology and master of the World Academy for Gerontechnology.

-Dutch and international students (Bachelor level or advanced bachelor) and professionals with interest or experience in the domain of aging and technology are the main target groups of this summer course.
+Dutch and international students (Bachelor level or advanced bachelor) and professionals with an interest or experience in the domain of aging and technology are the main target groups of this summer course.

 Aim of the course

-Enhancement of the knowledge in Gerontechnology through:
+Enhanced knowledge of Gerontechnology through:

 - Introduction in Gerontechnology

 - Enhancement of state of the art knowledge